Eyjafjallajokull/wecomp/README.md

 Then:

 	git clone https://github.com/Eyjafjallajokull/wecomp

-If you can, make it system wide:

 	cd wecomp
 	sudo make install

 Configure
 ---------

-Wecomp uses jsmin (by Douglas Crockford) for JS compression by default.
-You can also setup Google closure compiler, YUI Compressor or whatever you like.
+Wecomp uses slimit for JavaScript compression by default.
+You can also set it to use Google closure compiler, YUI Compressor or whatever you like.
-Examples how to do it included in source.
+Examples how to do it are included in source.

 Use
 ---